UCLA-BD2K/heartCases/README.md

 #### Input
 Text files containing literature references in MEDLINE format.
-Files to process must be placed in the "input" folder.
+Files to process should be placed in the "input" folder.

+Alternatively, provide the input file as an argument:
+  `--inputfile INPUT_FILE_NAME`

+where INPUT_FILE_NAME is a text file containing one or more documents in MEDLINE format.

+Input may also be provided as a text file of PubMed IDs, with one ID per line, using the argument:
+  `--pmids INPUT_FILE_OF_PMIDS`

 #### Output
 Outputs are saved to the "output" folder at the end of each run.